conholdate/conholdate-blog-content/Conholdate.Total/2022-05-19-convert-vsdx-to-pdf-and-png-using-nodejs/index.md

 title: 'Convert VSDX to PDF and PNG using Node.js'
 author: Muhammad Mustafa
 date: 2022-05-19T07:56:46+00:00
 summary: "Go through this blog post to **convert VSDX to PDF and PNG using Node.js**.
-Install a powerful library to convert VSDX to PDF in Node.js based application."
+Install a powerful library to convert VSDX to PDF in a Node.js-based application."
 url: /2022/05/19/convert-vsdx-to-pdf-and-png-using-nodejs/
 categories:
   - Conholdate.Diagram Product Family